SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 The example below defines a ``SkillLevel`` enumeration with cases for beginners, intermediates, and experts.
-Experts are additionally ranked by the number of stars they have
+Experts are additionally ranked by the number of stars they have.

 .. testcode:: comparable-enum-synthesis